 • Limited colour variation

-Best for: Homeowners wanting marble beauty with more durability.
+Best for: Homeowners who want marble beauty with greater durability.

 Arabescato is known for its circular, bold, high-contrast veining.